jasonjoo2010/goschedule-examples/README.md

 ## Worker use MySQL Backend

-Demostrate an mysql backend version of `simple worker`.
+Demonstrate an mysql backend version of `simple worker`.